magoo/AuthTables/README.md

 AuthTables is solely focused on the most common credential theft and reuse vector.
 Specifically, this is when an attacker has a victim's username and password, but they are not on the victim's host or network.
 This specific threat _absolutely cannot operate_ within the known graph of users historical records, unless they are a localized account takeover threat (malware, etc)

-This the most common and most accessible threat that results from large credential dumps and shared passwords.
+Remote credential reuse is the most common and most accessible threat that results from large credential dumps and shared passwords.

 ![](visual.png)